-The channels and tidal sloughs at Siletz Bay National Wildlife Refuge are a great place to experience nature and the Solar Eclipse from a kayak or canoe.
+The channels and tidal sloughs at Siletz Bay National Wildlife Refuge are a great place to experience nature.

-Siletz Bay is one of numerous estuaries located along Hwy 101.
-On either side of the highway, starched skeleton trees jut forth from the estuary and are reminiscent of a time when the salt marsh was diked for pasture.
-Osprey, Red-tailed Hawk and occasionally Bald Eagles are seen roosting at the top of these snags.
-Great Blue Heron, Great Egret can be seen foraging in the tidally influenced waters.
-Songbird choruses the paddlers include the Purple Martin, Song Sparrow, Marsh and Pacific Wren, Pacific-slope Flycatcher and Cedar Waxwing.
+Siletz Bay is one of numerous estuaries located along the Pacific Coast Scenic Byway.
+On either side of Highway 101, starched skeleton trees jut forth from the estuary and are reminiscent of a time when the salt marsh was diked for pasture.

 Trips are limited in size and scheduled on a first-come first-serve basis; therefore, advanced reservations are required.